niktechnopro/CS_for_Software_Development/Algorithm_Design_and_Analysis/week1/HomeWork1/README.md

-## Mergesort, Quickselect, Min heaps
+## Mergesort, Quickselect, Min heap

 ### The goal of this assignment is to correctly implement the following